Spikhalskiy/zerotier-unraid-docker/README.md

 # Support and bug reports

-This docker has a [support thread](https://lime-technology.com/forums/topic/72030-support-spikhalskiy-zerotier/) on unRaid forum
+This docker has a [support thread](https://lime-technology.com/forums/topic/72030-support-spikhalskiy-zerotier/) on unRaid forum.
+It also includes step-by-step setup instructions.

 # Setup